robomechanics/environmental_robot/autonomy_manager/README.md

 - dataParser.py
   - sample code for using visualizer but the function __visualizer()__ is used only inside this file @medium
   - deprecated
-- environmentGeneration.py
-  - functions to generate random distributions and random obstacles
-  - __generateRandomDistribution()__ used in dataParser.py
 - gridROS.py
   - Grid Search Algorithm
   - used in manager.py